thunderrabbit/barefoot_rob/content/events/2022/09/24enjoy-3.7km-barefoot-walk-through-6-parks-near-tama-center.en.md

 *What to Expect*

 * The event is on, rain or shine.
-* We'll walk from Karakida Station starting FIRST_DEPARTURE_TIME
+* We'll walk from Karakida Station starting 12:00
 * There are many different surfaces, from gravel to grass, water to asphalt
 * Lots of nature to connect with mother earth!
 * Many great photo spots!